I have one serious trick I keep up my sleeve to create a fun family dinner and have the kids asking if we can sit together for an evening meal!

 My boys were throwing one-sentence responses and that was about it.
 I couldn’t get them to tell me anything about their day.

-And when I say intrigued, I mean blown away!
-This program has completely changed our family dinner time.
+It has completely changed our family dinner time.

 We’ve had some pretty awesome conversations.